| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 - Causal Inference: The Mixtape (referred to below as “Mixtape”) by Scott Cunningham (2021, Yale University Press).

 - Note: this textbook includes a good deal of mathematical notation.
 Because this is an applied course, our focus is on gaining a conceptual understanding of the math and implementing it with code and data.
+You are not expected to understand every equation on the first read.

-I will also assign readings from the below textbook.
-This book covers many of the same concepts as our main textbook in a different, less technical way.
+This book covers many of the same concepts in a different, less technical way.
 You may want to reference this book if you get stuck or prefer its approach.

 Course Format